Sugar is everywhere! With increasing incidents of chronic disease, it’s probably time we got to grips with the role of sugar in our every day diet.

 |The molecule glucose metabolite glucose 6-phosphate (G6P) found in sugar and starches can change the muscle protein of the heart and affect the pumping mechanism of the heart.
 These changes could eventually lead to heart failure².|

-The Diabetic Society in Singapore states that 1 out of 9 people aged 18 to 69 has diabetes.
+The Diabetic Society states that 1 out of 9 people aged 18 to 69 has diabetes.
 That’s about 11.3% of the population, more than 400,000 people!
 More than 10% of adults are now classed as clinically obese.
 These figures are terrifying considering we know so little about what we are eating and drinking on a daily basis.

 Contributed by Dr Surinder Arora, Integrative Dentist and Health Coach.